 Viewing: September 19,2019

 Hoping to keep the momentum going and reach an even wider audience, the Ohio University Police Department & Survivor Advocacy Program partnered with Ohio University’s University Communication and Marketing team to create a documentary to allow Brie’s story to continue being told.
-During the 9/19/19 presentation, Brie, Kim, and Detective Austin will present their 30-minute movie that takes viewers on Brie’s journey from victim, to survivor, to aspiring social worker.
-You will hear about trauma’s impact on memory, how OUPD works to empower survivors throughout their sexual assault investigations and witness the impact possible when police and advocacy work together with a common goal.
+During the 9/19/19 presentation, Brie, Kim, and Detective Austin will present their 30-minute movie that uses Brie’s journey from victim, to survivor, to aspiring social worker to illustrate how OUPD works to empower survivors throughout their sexual assault investigations.
+You will also hear about trauma’s effect on memory and witness the impact possible when police and advocacy work together with a common goal.

 Brianna Sivy, Student, Survivor Advocacy Program at Ohio University, Columbus, OH